KaenKaslana/Car-Model-Classifier/README.md

 ### Model Training

+**Download the Dataset**:
+    - The dataset used for training is not included in this repository due to size constraints.
+    - You can download the dataset from [Kaggle](https://www.kaggle.com/datasets/occultainsights/honda-cars-over-11k-labeled-images?resource=download).

 To train the model, prepare your dataset and run the training script:

 1. Place your dataset and annotation file in the appropriate directories.